bigchaindb/bigchaindb-driver/docs/connect.rst

     from bigchaindb_driver import BigchainDB

-Finally, to make the connection, you need to know the BigchainDB "API Root Endpoint" of a BigchainDB node or cluster.
+Finally, to make the connection, you need to know the BigchainDB Root URL of the BigchainDB node or cluster where HTTP requests can be sent.
 There are several possible cases, listed below.

 Case 1: BigchainDB on localhost
 -------------------------------